|

 can get free copies of their reports from CLUE or A-PLUS.

-For more information on homeowners insurance and Loss History Reports,
+For more information on homeowners insurance

-or call (800) 664-4942.
+Insurance Council or call (800) 664-4942.

-NW Insurance Council is a nonprofit, public-education organization
+NW Insurance Council is a nonprofit,

-funded by member insurance companies.
+public-education organization funded by member insurance companies

 ###